fprime-community/fprime-arduino/docs/arduino-cli-install.md

 ```sh
 arduino-cli config init
 ```

+> [!NOTE]
+> If you already have the `arduino-cli` initialized from a previous project, you may skip this section.
+You will know if `arduino-cli` is already initialized if you run the above command and get the message: `Config file already exists, use --overwrite to discard the existing one.` If you wish to install other boards that you do not currently have installed, you may continue through this section.

 Below are board manager URLs for tested Arduino boards.
 You are not required to add all of these boards, but you are free to do so.
 You can view the list of addtional boards [here](https://github.com/per1234/inoplatforms/blob/main/ino-hardware-package-list.tsv) if you wish to test F Prime on boards that were not tested above.
 ```sh